 A meeting with representatives of the transitional institutions (from the President’s Office, Government, Transitional Parliament, Constitutional Court, Electoral Authority and the High Communication Council) was also later organised to create space for dialogue as well as to develop a common view of the roadmap for transition.
 HD supported the work of the Bangui Forum’s Preparatory Commission, the Technical Organisational Committee, and the Presidium, to ensure an inclusive participation to the Forum, establish an agenda based on the outcomes of the popular consultations.
 It also contributed to the drafting of the Republican Pact and witnessed the signing of the DDR agreement between the transitional Government and nine armed groups.

 To contribute to ensuring peaceful elections, HD organised a public dialogue in partnership with the University of Bangui to discuss the necessary conditions for credible elections in the country.
 It also translated the Draft Constitution into Sango.
 In addition, HD supported journalists in the elaboration and adoption of a code of ethics for reporting on elections, and sponsored two monitoring positions at the media observatory to ensure strict adherence to the code.
-HD published special editions of its semi-monthly newsletter, Patara, (‘Dialogue’ in Sango) to explain the stakes of the referendum and of the general elections to the electorate, and organised training sessions for the agents in charge of representing the presidential candidates at the various polling stations on voting day.
+HD published special editions of its semi-monthly newsletter, Patara, (‘Dialogue’ in Sango) to explain the stakes of the referendum and of the general elections to the electorate, and organised training sessions for polling agents of the presidential candidates.
 In partnership with the National Communications Council, HD also organised the first-ever live debate between the two candidates in the presidential run-off election.
 The debate was aired on state TV and radio and 17 community radio stations, reaching 95% of the national territory.

-The elected government of President Touadéra, which was sworn-in on 30 March 2016, has renewed HD’s mandate to continue supporting his government in addressing the many challenges it faces around political dialogue, DDRR, restoration of state authority, justice and reparation, as well as the return of refugees.
+The elected government of President Touadéra has renewed HD’s mandate to continue supporting his government in addressing the many challenges it faces.
+HD was involved in preparing the successful donors’ conference in Brussels where Donors pledged $2.268 billion for three years in support of the elected government’s efforts towards rebuilding the country.
+Currently, HD’s work in the CAR is centred on political dialogue, DDRR, restoration of state authority, justice and reconciliation, as well as the return of refugees and displaced persons.

 HD would like to express its gratitude to the European Union for its support to this initiative.